 Whether it goes straight to your spam box or you find it shoved in your toddler’s backpack, in between her leftover lunch and her stuffed animal, the dreaded letter...due to an increase in operating costs, we are planning to increase tuition.

 It’s the daycare price hike, and chances are, if you have a child enrolled in daycare, you’ve experienced it.
 But do you have to pay it?

 That depends.
 After all, daycare is already a huge expense.
-While the US Department of Health and Human Services recommends childcare cost no more than 7% of a household’s income, studies have shown that families pay far more than that.
+While the US Department of Health and Human Services recommends childcare cost no more than 7 percent of a household’s income, studies have shown that families pay far more than that.

-In fact, one study from ChildCare Aware America found that a single-income family may spend over 25% of its household income on childcare.
+In fact, one study from ChildCare Aware America found that a single-income family may spend over 25 percent of its household income on childcare.

 Even a relatively minor price hike can throw your budget completely off-kilter.
 Here are some tips on how to deal with the dreaded cost increase.

 Sometimes, the best way to deal with an increase in fees is to let the director know the strain it has on your budget.
 Especially if you have a good relationship with your daycare staff (teacher gifts, anyone?), they may be willing to work with you.

 “I scheduled an appointment with the director, and explained that we truly could not afford the rate increase, which would have been an additional $200 per month,” says Kristin, mom of a two year old and a 5-month-old.

 “I told her I would have to leave and look somewhere else.”
 Kristin scouted other daycares in the area, and found that one a little farther away had a lower price.

 “I was pretty serious about pulling my children out.
 I didn’t want to threaten, but I also needed her to know that I needed my daughters to be somewhere we could afford.”